 Basic requirements for a Ph.D. degree in civil and environmental engineering include: (1) Ph.D.
 Major Coursework; (2) Qualifying Examination; (3) Ph.D.
 Minor Coursework; (4) Preliminary Examination; (5) Dissertation Research; and (6) Final Oral Examination.

 Major Coursework: The academic program for each doctoral student is planned on an individual basis.
 In-depth, advanced coursework in a major departmental area is required.

 Qualifying Examination: CEE faculty in a student’s area of research determines the coursework needed for a student to prepare for the qualifying examination.
 The qualifying exam is usually given after one year of graduate study beyond the M. S. degree.
 However, the student must consult with their advisor and/or the exam coordinator in the major area of study for the schedule and specific procedures.
 A signature form, verifying that a student has passed the qualifying exam, must be signed by the student’s advisor and returned to the staff in the CEE/ECE/GLE Student Services Office (2304a Engineering Hall).

 Minor Coursework: The purpose of the minor is to add breadth to a Ph.D. major.
 Monitoring the course content and credit requirements for Ph.D. minors is the responsibility of the minor department/program.
 Students are responsible for indicating the expected minor (either Option A or B, see below) at the time of the preliminary warrant request.
-A Ph.D. minor proposal form, available online, must be approved before, or by the time, the student has completed 6 of the total credits for the minor.
+A Ph.D.
+Minor Requirements and PhD Major Course Proposal Form, available online, must be approved before, or by the time, the student has completed 6 of the total credits for the minor.

 An average GPA of 3.00 on all minor course work.